TLS Courses

 MLS 962 Real Estate Transactions - 3 Hours

 This course presents the basic statutory and common law principles of the fundamental elements of a real estate transaction including arranging the deal, performing the contract, closing the contract, assuring title, financing the purchase, federal income tax considerations, and condominium and other communal arrangements for home ownership.
-Delivery Mode: Tradtional graduate, online, and accelerated.
+Delivery Mode: Traditional graduate, online, and accelerated.